0fca/amelia/README.md

 Amelia system is built from 2 parts: Amelia Server GUI app and <a href="https://github.com/Obsidiam/ameliaclient">Amelia Client CLI app</a>.
 Server app uses multithreading.

-App transfers images in JFIF format, resolution is 250x200.
+App transfers images in PNG format, resolution is 250x150.
 App loads all data(image and metadata) to an array which length is 8192.

 Integer value of first byte in data packet sent by server tells how many bytes counting from index 1 contains